 (b) the moneys being advanced to the borrower will be used by him to purchase a house erected upon, or to erect a house upon, land which at the time the advance is made is held by the Authority.

-[Section 59 amended by No. 28 of 2006 s.
+[Section 59 amended: No. 28 of 2006 s.
 332.]

 Part VI — Specialized housing and community facilities